Strong emotions can make it difficult to make good choice, so it is important that students learn how to manage their emotions.

-Students Will: list emotion words; identify emotion regulation strategies; identify their own emotion in a situation; apply emotion regulation strategies to manage their emotions.
+With the lesson below, students will list emotion words, identify emotion regulation strategies, practice identifying their own emotions in a situation, and learn how to apply emotion regulation strategies to manage their feelings.

 - Call on students to list as many emotion words as they can.
 Write the words on the board.

 - Choose a few of the emotion words students list from different emotion groups (happy, frustrated, worried, etc.).
 Ask a few students to describe situations that might make them feel these emotions.

 - Use some of these situations to discuss whether they would cause a small emotion, like being slightly annoyed, or a big emotion, like being furious.

 - Explain to students that when they are feeling big emotions in your classroom, that they can choose to excuse themself and go to the Cool Down Corner.
 (Before the lesson, set up this spot in your room with a bean bag, chair, or something similar).